How to Establish Texas Domicile as an Expat

 Keeping Voter Registration in Former State

 You can only be registered to vote in one state.
 Former high-tax states check voter rolls during audits.
+Cancel the prior-state registration in writing and keep the confirmation.

 Not Filing IRS Form 8822

 Failing to officially notify the IRS of your address change can result in notices being sent to your old address and missed deadlines.
+File Form 8822 the same week you get your Texas driver license.

 Spending Long Periods in Former State